rjseymour66/rjseymour66.github.io/content/en/docs/webdev/javascript/build-tools.md

 Webpack is a bundler.
 A bundler takes all of your application dependencies and "bundles" them up into a single static file that is available to your application at runtime.
 As a general rule, you should try to limit the number of production dependencies that your application relies on.

 A bundler takes an entry point and builds a dependency graph of your source files and third-party libraries.
 This is called **dependency resolution**.
+This is beneficial because it only bundles modules that are in use.

 Node.js uses the `require()` statement to import libraries from the filesystem, but this does not work with Javascript in the browser because there is no file system access.
 The solution is a module bundler.